aliyun/terraform-provider-alicloud/website/docs/index.html.markdown

 ### Sidecar Credentials

 You can deploy a sidecar to storage alibaba cloud credentials.
 Then, you can optionally specify a credentials URI in the Terraform configuration by providing the `credentials_uri` argument or using the `ALICLOUD_CREDENTIALS_URI` environment variable to get the credentials automatically.
+The Sidecar Credentials is available in v1.141.0+.

 Usage: